ntch2000/bootstrap-responsive-portfolio/README.md

 ## Description

-This project is the baseline of what will be a Career Portfolio webpage for the work done in this course.
-This webpage will hightlight the skills learned in this bootcamp as well as provide examples of work to prospective employers/visitors.
+This project is the updated Career Portfolio webpage for the work done in this course.
+This portfolio highlights the skills learned in this bootcamp as well as provides examples of work to prospective employers/visitors.

 This page will utilize all the skills learned in the course to showcase my capabilities and will be a page that can be linked to containing any and all information needed to become employer-competitive.